Top 5 Cloud security issues and how to fix them

 Companies that migrate from on-premise infrastructure to the cloud soon find themselves struggling to maintain visibility of their cloud assets, as each department is given more freedom to deploy and use SaaS and IaaS solutions.
-Hence gaining visibility is the first steps for security teams to take control.
+Hence gaining visibility is the first step for security teams to take control.

 Because the cloud assets reside beyond traditional perimeters, it requires a security solution built specifically for this new environment to provide insights into the inventory and security posture of the cloud assets.